w3c/epub-specs/epub33/reports/epub-properties-use.md

 ### Link Vocabulary
 #### Link Relationships

-The following table lists publishers who have stated that they are currently using the [link relationships](https://w3c.github.io/epub-specs/epub33/core/#sec-link-rel) in production.
+The following table lists organizations that have stated that they are currently using the [link relationships](https://w3c.github.io/epub-specs/epub33/core/#sec-link-rel) in production.